Sun-Drenched Shenanigans: What to Do in Dominican Republic for 1 Week Without Requiring Therapy Afterward

 Day 5: Samaná Peninsula and Whale Watching

-Day five delivers natural spectacles worth the 3-hour journey to the Samaná Peninsula, accessible via private driver ($120-150) or organized tour ($80-100) if driving Dominican roads doesn’t appear on your bucket list.
+Day five delivers natural spectacles worth the 3-hour journey to the Samaná Peninsula, one of the best places to visit in Dominican Republic for wildlife enthusiasts, accessible via private driver ($120-150) or organized tour ($80-100) if driving Dominican roads doesn’t appear on your bucket list.
 If visiting between January and March, whale-watching excursions ($60-80) showcase 3,000+ humpback whales that annually migrate to Samaná Bay for what locals describe as “whale spring break.”
 These 3-4 hour tours guarantee sightings during peak season, unlike those “maybe you’ll see dolphins” cruises that plague other tourist destinations.

 El Limón Waterfall offers a 40-foot cascade perfect for swimming and pretending you’re in a shampoo commercial.
 The $3 entrance fee plus $15-20 for a local guide seems reasonable for access to nature’s perfect swimming hole.
 Nearby, Cayo Levantado (nicknamed Bacardi Island thanks to a famous rum commercial filmed there) delivers pristine beaches worthy of your social media highlight reel for just a $5-10 boat ride.
 Spend the night in Las Terrenas beach town ($70-120), where European expats have created an enclave of good bread and better wine amid Caribbean palms.